 |Forsaken by whom?
 Katelbach?
 God?
 Godot?|

 One of the biggest thrills to be had in watching Cul-de-Sac is to once again see a motion picture that demands attentiveness.
 The economics of filmmaking today (to be profitable, movies have to appeal to as broad a demographic as possible) has resulted in an uptrend in cinematic obviousness.
 Movies today can’t afford to be misunderstood.
-Everything is spelled-out, underlined, and explained with such pedantic literalness that a kind of passive, dull-wittedness has replaced active engagement in the moviegoing experience.
+Everything is spelled-out, underlined, and explained with such pedantic literalness, a kind of passive, dull-wittedness has replaced active engagement on the part of the moviegoing experience.

-(An irksome side effect of this distrust of ambiguity can be seen on internet movie sites like IMDB.
-The comment sections of these sites, meant to promote dialogs about film, have been taken over by a combative fanboy/fangirl mentality and a zero-tolerance for differences of opinion, conflicting points of view, or multiple-interpretations when it comes to sacred cows…I mean favorite films.)
+(An irksome side effect of this distrust of ambiguity can be seen on Internet movie sites like IMDB.
+The comment sections of these sites, meant to promote discussion, have been taken over by a combative fanboy/fangirl mentality and a zero-tolerance for differences of opinion, conflicting points of view, or multiple-interpretations when it comes to sacred cows…I mean favorite films.)

 Things left vague or unexplained in Cul-de-Sac:

 George and Teresa’s relationship.

 The circumstances behind the dissolution of George’s first marriage to the unseen Agnes.